gBoole01/gBoole01/README.md

 > The concepts and methods of mathematics are tools for solving real-world problems, not just abstract exercises in logic and deduction.

-## I'm a full stack web developer from Bordeaux, France 🍷🇫🇷
+## 🧑‍💻 Otherwise I'm a full stack web developer from Bordeaux, France 🍷🇫🇷

 I am a tech enthusiast and I love the process of learning, i find it so satisfying to expand its knowledge and abilities.

 💬 Contact me through [my personal website](https://g-boole-01.com) 🌐

-## 🧑‍💻 Technologies i like to use
+## ⚡ Technologies i like to use

 #### OS